leducp/KickCAT/README.md

 ## Master stack

 ### Current state:
- - Can go to OP state
+ - Working state (can go to OP state, read/write P.I., send/receive SDO)
- - Can read and write PI
  - interface redundancy is supported
  - CoE: read and write SDO - blocking and async call
  - CoE: Emergency message
+ - CoE: SDO Information
  - Bus diagnostic: can reset and get errors counters
  - hook to configure non compliant slaves
  - consecutives writes to reduce latency - up to 255 datagrams in flight
+ - Support EtherCAT mailbox gateway (ETG.8200)
- - build for Linux and PikeOS
+ - build for Linux, Windows and PikeOS

 **NOTE** The current implementation is designed for little endian host only!